 A commonly agreed upon best definition for bisexuality in the bi community comes from prominent bisexual activist Robyn Ochs.
 Robyn Ochs describes her sexual orientation thus:

 “I call myself bisexual because I acknowledge in myself the potential to be attracted, romantically and/or sexually, to people of more than one sex, not necessarily at the same time, not necessarily in the same way, and not necessarily to the same degree.”

 It is very possible to identify as bisexual, even if your attraction to different genders differs in some way.
 Many bisexuals describe themselves as being attracted to different characteristics in different genders or individuals, as opposed to people who identify as “pansexual,” who experience attraction patterns similar to bisexuals, but tend to describe themselves as being attracted to people regardless of gender.
 People who identify as pansexual rather than bisexual are generally accepted and included in the overall bi+ community.

 Proposed “Types” of Bisexuality

 Researchers have proposed several different “types” of bisexual individuals, based on the different ways in which bisexual identified individuals experience attraction.
-Some bisexual people may be more attracted to one gender or another, or be attracted to different genders in different ways.
-The sex researchers Martin Weinberg, Colin Williams, and Douglas Pryor identified three different types of bisexuality in their book .
+Some bisexual people may be more attracted to one gender or another, or be attracted to different sexes in different ways.
+The sex and sexuality researchers Martin Weinberg, Colin Williams, and Douglas Pryor identified three different types of bisexuality in their book .
 These three types include: Dual Attraction: Understanding Bisexuality

 - “Heterosexual-leaning” – Bisexual individuals who consistently experience greater physical and emotional attraction toward people of the other sex.